Are you a new patient? Please print and fill-out the Initial Patient Survey form below and bring to your first visit.

 Guthrie County Hospital utilizes physical therapists and physical therapist assistants to treat people of all ages, including newborns, children, adults and elderly individuals.
 They may consult and practice with other health professionals to help you improve or restore the mobility you need to move forward with your life.

-What makes our team unique is our ability to treat patients in acute care, skilled care, in home, and in the outpatient setting.
+What makes our team unique is our ability to treat patients in acute care, skilled care, in home (through Guthrie County Public Health), and in the outpatient setting.
 We can see a patient for a medical condition through complete recovery.

 Our facility is a new and continually changing place.
 Our building, which is located on the East side of the hospital, is easily accessible and provides a friendly and community-oriented atmosphere.